I own these illnesses.

 Refusal to allow them to own me is important for my mental wellbeing.

 Although heavily medicated I remain as active as possible within my home.
 I use a wheelchair if there is lots of pain and/or I am dizzy.
 I hate passing out in public.
-I have a pendant at home in case I pass out but I’m always sat down at home.
+I have a pendant at home in case I pass out if I do try and walk around more than a little but I’m generally close to a seat at home.